Recovery after training: The best supplements

 • Highly pure formulation, free from heavy metals and environmental toxins

-Benefits for regeneration:
+Benefits for recovery:

 • Accelerates the replenishment of ATP stores (energy reserves)

-• Reduces muscle damage and inflammatory markers
+• Reduces muscle damage and inflammation markers

-• Improves hydration of muscle cells
+• Improves muscle cell hydration

 • Supports protein synthesis